splynx/docs/files/en/payment_systems/payfast/payfast.md

 Now you need to go to your account on the https://www.payfast.co.za/ and turn on *"Sabscription state"* and *"Ad hoc payments state":*
 ![3.png](3.png)

-As in previous add-on, after installation you have to configure param in Config → Integrations → Modules list.
+Now, as in previous add-on, after installation you have to configure param in Config → Integrations → Modules list.
 Look at the screenshot:

 ![Integrations addons PF rb 2](params_rb.png)